 Anchored by its very successful Biomolecular Engineering Concentration and the recent hiring of three full time faculty members with expertise in bio-related areas, the program has an excellent focus in Biotechnology (e.g., Protein Engineering, Cancer Research, Proteomics, Biomolecular Medicine, and Bioseparations) with a blend of experimental and computational modeling approaches being pursued.
 This effort is enhanced by research in Materials, including cement, bio-gels, batteries and fuel cells, at both nano and molecular scales.
 Research opportunities in Environmental Areas (e.g., Advanced Oxidation and Electrokinetics-based Soil Cleaning, among others) are also available.
 The department participates in the Advanced Manufacturing and Environmental Proteomics Areas of Strategic Focus of the Tennessee Tech College of Engineering.

 The Department also welcomes qualified students with non-chemical engineering undergraduate degrees.
 As examples, degrees in Physics, Applied Mathematics, Computational Engineering, and Biochemistry are excellent background preparations to be involved in graduate level research in our department.

-Dr. J. Robby Sanders, Assistant Professor, serves as the department's Research and Graduate Program Coordinator.
-He will be delighted to entertain a discussion and a visit here to discuss some of the potential opportunities in research and graduate studies in our Department of Chemical Engineering.
+Dr. Cynthia Rice, Associate Professor, serves as the department's Research and Graduate Program Coordinator.
+She will be delighted to entertain a discussion and a visit here to discuss some of the potential opportunities in research and graduate studies in our Department of Chemical Engineering.